cachho/jadeship-browser-extension/readme.md

 Summary: **My Agent Extension - automatically convert all links on reddit and yupoo to your favorite agent; enrich the page with online information, sales statistics and QC pictures.
 Works with all shopping agents and the Weidian, Taobao and 1688 marketplaces.**

+> Formerly known as "My Agent Extension by RepArchive"

 ---

 This extension serves two main purposes to upgrade the quality of life for reddit users on Taobao, Weidian and 1688 related subreddits, and yupoo.com.